 Sellers may enter into a land contract and require a sizable down payment to be made.
 At times, this is done secretly, knowing the buyers will most likely default and forfeit the down payment.
 Sellers are satisfied operating like this as long as they have gotten a monthly rent payment and have acquired the sizable down payment.

 Sellers who operate under such practice are considered land contract scam artists since they are knowingly and willingly taking advantage of those who will most likely not qualify for a loan and are likely to default.

 Buyers who are more likely to enter a land contract agreement are those who do not have access to necessary funds for an equity payment at a loan institution or those who need a lower interest rate than what they can get at a commercial lender.
 To reduce the initial amount of capital and instead of having to wait for a later date to get a traditional loan, a commercial buyer may favor a land contract agreement.

 Contracts will vary according to the terms a seller wishes to establish at initiation.
 Most sellers will set the financing rate, terms, and conditions of ownership, and a description of how the title will be transferred to the buyer once all the terms and conditions have been met.
 This allows the seller to charge a higher interest rate and include a balloon payment if the seller chooses.
 Many times a seller may choose to allow a buyer to pay the final balance or renegotiate the terms of the loan if they are unable to pay the loan in full.

 If you need help with understanding land contract commercial property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.